alanspace/Predicting_Weather_with_Neural_Networks/readme.md

 ## Project Overview

-The objective of this project is to build and evaluate a binary classification model to accurately predict `RainTomorrow`.
-The process starts with a raw weather dataset, proceeds through a rigorous cleaning and feature engineering phase, and culminates in the training, optimization, and comparative evaluation of two neural network models.
+This project develops and evaluates a binary classification model to accurately predict 'RainTomorrow' in Perth, Australia.
+It demonstrates an end-to-end machine learning workflow, from raw data processing and feature engineering to neural network training, optimization, and comparative evaluation.

 A key focus of this project is to move beyond simple accuracy as an evaluation metric.
 By analyzing the class imbalance of the dataset, we demonstrate the importance of using a **Confusion Matrix**, **Precision**, **Recall**, and **F1-Score** to understand the model's real-world performance and the trade-offs between different types of prediction errors.